andychiare/guest-writer/articles/yyyy-mm-dd-dotnet-reverse-proxy.markdown

 ![](images/command-line-new-project.png)

-Regardless your choice, you will get the minimal project files for an empty ASP.NET application in the folder you have specified.
+Regardless of your choice, you will get the minimal project files for an empty ASP.NET application in the folder you have specified.

 ### Adding the Reverse Proxy Middleware